About Business Analytics 3.0

 Knowing what happened (reporting) and why it happened (descriptive analytics) are no longer adequate.
 Market leaders need to know what is happening now, what is likely to happen next and, what actions they should take for optimal results.
 Business analytics must help firms recognize subtle trends and patterns so they can anticipate and shape events and improve outcomes.
 Not only drive more top-line growth and control costs, but also identify risks – and take timely corrective action.

-Do you have the right toolset, dataset, skillset and mindset for next generation data management and business analytics?
+Analytics based data products and decision processes is the new wave.
+Do you have the right toolset, dataset, skillset and mindset for execution?

 BI and Analytics is now the top priority in most corporations according the Gartner 2012 Survey.
 Studies show that organizations that apply analytics outperform their peers.
 And those with a high “Analytics Quotient” – that is, a broad-based, analytics-driven culture – perform, on average, three times better.